Affiliate Marketing on Instagram: An Actionable Guide for 2022

 That being said, there are some obvious standouts:

 The beauty industry has boomed with the advent of social media and now sits at a colossal $511 billion.
 Hashtags like #makeup, with over 358 million posts, and #hair, with over 232 million posts, are indicative of the sheer size of the Instagram beauty community.
 With so many people looking to Instagram for beauty content and the aesthetic nature of the platform, the beauty niche is highly lucrative.

 Health and Wellness

 Health and wellness were on the up before the pandemic.
 Now they're skyrocketing.
 People are focusing more on their health than before, and with lockdowns impacting gyms and spas, people have turned to home-based methods and online information to guide them.

 Money is always high on the priority list for most people: how to make it, use it, manage it, save it, invest it.
 The personal finance niche has grown tremendously on Instagram as creators take the topic of personal finance — seen as highly technical and inaccessible — and make it more approachable for everyday people.

-Visuals are key when it comes to travel — which explains why travel content does so well on IG.
-With travel being cited by 45 percent of people as one of the interests they use Instagram to delve into, it is the top field of interest on Instagram in the United States.
+Visuals are key when it comes to the travel niche — which explains why travel content does so well on IG.
+With travel being cited by 45 percent of people as one of the interests they use the platform to delve into, it is the top field of interest on Instagram in the United States.

 4 easy steps to becoming an affiliate on Instagram